How to get the best HELOC rates in 2024

 Are HELOC rates fixed or variable?

-Variable rates are typical for HELOCs, but some lenders offer fixed rates if you shop around.
-Since HELOCs with a variable interest rate are more common, you might find a wider range of options to choose from.
+Variable rates are typical for HELOCs, but some lenders offer fixed interest rates if you shop around.
+Since HELOCs with a variable interest rate are more common, you might find a wider range of loan options to choose from.
 Your monthly payments will be less predictable with a variable rate because the interest rate fluctuates with the market.
-If you prefer a fixed rate and predictable payments for the life of the loan, you’ll want to seek out lenders that specifically offer fixed-rate HELOCs.
-Some lenders also might only offer a fixed rate if you borrow more than a certain amount.
+If you prefer a fixed-rate loan and predictable payments for the life of the loan, you’ll want to seek out mortgage lenders that specifically offer fixed-rate HELOCs.
+Some lenders also might only offer a fixed-rate option if you borrow more than a certain amount.

 What factors should I consider when comparing HELOC rates?

-When comparing HELOC rates, you should consider many different factors, including whether the rate you’ve been quoted is an interest rate or an APR, how long the draw and repayment periods are, and how you can use your funds.
+When comparing HELOC rates, you should consider many different factors, including whether the rate you’ve been quoted is an interest rate or an APR, how long the draw and repayment periods are, if there are rate discounts or annual fees, and how you can use your funds.

 How does my credit score affect HELOC rates?